 In some cases you may want to have some contact info be for the public, and print online with all the release copies, and also have the normal “for media only” contact info which is required — and this can be totally different information.
 In these cases, the simplest way to let us know what should be public is to put three number signs (also called hash marks) at bottom of your text as ###.
 So, anything above the ### will be public, and anything below will be only for media, including any true note to editors, link to a press kit or other.

 NOTE: When we send the release by email, we do put the media contact at top as per traditional practice.
 For online copies any public media contact goes at bottom.

 Copr. © 1999-2013 by Christopher Laird Simmons and Neotrope® - all rights reserved.

-Included with all of our “Standard” and “Extended” level distribution plans, we provide a review of your provided content and will attempt to correct any AP Style issues, and/or minor typographical and grammatical errors.
+Included with all of our “Standard” and “Premium” level distribution plans, we provide a review of your provided content and will attempt to correct any AP Style issues, and/or minor typographical and grammatical errors.
 This free review is not a revision service.
 On request we will provide a “checking copy” of our changes, for your review/approval.
 However, if you need to have us make back-and-forth changes on approval, with additional revisions to drafts, we do offer a one- or two-draft re-write service, which is an optional paid service.
 While we will try to catch all your mistakes with the free review, if any, we cannot guarantee we will catch all errors in provided text.
 Ultimately, it's your responsibility to provide properly written and error-free materials.
 Just for reference, on average we catch 5 typographical errors (typos) and 4 AP Style errors per project.

 Example Press Release Files